therealseeds/seeds-sdk-ios/README.md

 - (void)interstitial:(NSString *)interstitialId error:(NSError *)error; //Called when any some error occures
 ```

-### <a name="events_header"></a>Events
+## <a name="events_header"></a> Events

-An event is the generalized mechanism for tracking all user actions taken in-app. **[Seeds events]** use two approaches for logging data: direct logging for purchases made, and an object-based approach for tracking all other data.
-Use **logSeedsIAPEvent** or **logIAPEvent** after any successful purchase, and **logUserInfo** with the provided wrapper to empower Seeds to make the targeted recommendations that will best convert your non-payers into paying customers.
-There is also an additional way to log your app’s custom data **logEventWithKey**.
+An event is the generalized mechanism for tracking all user actions taken in-app.
+[Seeds events] use two approaches for logging data: direct logging for purchases made, and an object-based approach for tracking all other data.
+Please use logSeedsIAPEvent or logIAPEvent after any successful purchase, and logUserInfo with the provided wrapper to empower Seeds to make the targeted recommendations that will best convert your non-payers into paying customers.
+You can also log your app’s custom data with logEventWithKey.

-#### After successful in-app purchase:
+### After a successful in-app purchase:

-**This method should be called after any successful purchase in the app to help the to Seeds track the purchases and generate useful tips, statistic and issue correct invoices.**
+This method should be called after any successful purchase in the app.
+Depending on whether a completed purchases was either a Seeds purchase or a non-Seeds purchase, please notify the SDK in one of the two following ways:
-Depending of the type of purchase (whether it was with Seeds-promoted purchase or usual one), notify the SDK about it:

 ```objective-c
 - (void)someMethod {